chitikenasatish/personapi/ReadMe.md

     mvn clean install
     java -jar target/person-servie*.jar

+## How to test . attached Postman json file . can import and run all the Services.

+     PersonAPI.postman_collection.json

+## Swagger Documentation

 ## Architecture Decision

 Enabling Docker Builds as well to support Kubernetes deployment .
 Jenkins will build the Images and push it to ACR Container registry